Kia Kaha, Kia Ora | Be Active, Be Well

 THERAPEUTIC RIDING

-Riding for the disbaled
+Riding for the disabled

 Since 1972, Hastings Riding for the Disabled (RDA) have been providing therapeutic riding lessons and horse mastership to the physically, mentally and intellectually disabled youth of Hawke’s Bay and in 2022 Tū Manawa was able to assist this kaupapa.